 - Programs shall match the intensity of their service delivery to the specific needs of each family and case load of families per Parent Educator, with no client being offered less than 2 visits monthly.
 Clients identified as possessing two (2) or more board-approved risk factors shall receive home visitation up to weekly as the needs and availability of the family dictate.
 (For purposes of grant renewal, conditional approvals may be issued to Partnerships averaging fewer than 2.0 visits per family, per month.
 For each family served, 1.8 average is considered the minimal threshold for visits per month, 2.0 is the targeted expectation, and 2.5 and above is considered outstanding intensity.) - First Steps funded PAT programs shall maintain formal affiliate status via the Parents as Teachers National Center.
 SC First Steps will continue hosting regular Technical Assistant conference calls to assist vendors with tracking and meeting all model requirements. - All Affiliate Programs should complete a minimum of 24 visits per year, per family, as is required from the National PAT Center. - In households in which two or more preschool-aged children reside, vendors are permitted - but not required - to conduct separate visits designed to address the development of individual children.
 Alternately, curriculum information relating to the needs of each child may be combined into a single visit of greater duration. - While PAT is ideally suited for delivery within the home (and home-based visitation expected as the primary method of service delivery), visits may be approved for delivery at an alternate location (a childcare center, family resource center, etc) as either the documented needs of the family or safety of the visitor dictate.
 The alternative location must be suitable to delivery of parenting services such that integrity of the session and confidentiality of clients is maintained.
 Regardless of location, all visits must be one-on-one (First Steps-funded PAT visits may not be delivered in group settings), entail the use of PAT-specific lesson plans and last at least 45 minutes. - Data on each home visit shall be entered into the FSDC client database system within 14 days of completion.
-In the event that the Partnership has identified an individual responsible for all client data entry, vendors shall formally submit this information to the Partnership within this same 14 day window for subsequent entry. - No parent educator may carry a caseload of more than twenty (20) active families.
+In the event that the Partnership has identified an individual responsible for all client data entry, vendors shall formally submit this information to the Partnership within this same 14 day window for subsequent entry. - No Parent Educator may carry a caseload of more than twenty (20) active families.
 Smaller case loads may be necessary based upon the intensity of services provided (ex: weekly home visits) or as determined by individual family needs.
-One Full time discussed and approved by South Carolina First Steps TA Team.
+One Full time parent educator should serve no less than 15 families unless specifically discussed and approved by South Carolina First Steps TA Team. - No supervisor or lead Parent Educator may be assigned more than 12 Parent Educators, regardless of whether the Parent Educators are full or part time employees. - Supervisors/Lead Parent Educators who are also serving families should serve 10 families or less, depending on the number of Parent Educators supervised.
+For example, if a Supervisor/Lead Parent Educator supervises 6 or more Parent Educators then she/he should serve no more than 5 families.